Christian M. 7 min read

 Data storage and backupPhysical storage media (tapes, disks), printed documentsCloud storage, digital backupsReduced physical storage media waste, less paper used

-Payment processingPaper checks, cash transactionsElectronic payments, online transactionsReduced paper waste, more efficient transactions
+Payment processingPaper cheques, cash transactionsElectronic payments, online transactionsReduced paper waste, more efficient transactions

 Customer serviceIn-person visits, phone calls, paper feedback formsLive chat, email support, digital feedback formsReduced paper waste, more efficient communication